-If your preference is to be surrounded by work colleagues and you thrive working in a team environment, you might struggle working on your own all day.
+If your preference is to be surrounded by work colleagues and you thrive working in a team environment, you might struggle to work on your own all day.

-If you are thinking about a career move which takes you from a busy office to working alone, here are some questions to ask yourself?
+If you are thinking about a career move that takes you from a busy office to working alone, here are some questions to ask yourself?

 Will you get lonely?

 We are all social creatures – but some people like (or more to the point need) to have other people around them.